Essomia/geojuji/docs/1-shell.md

 2. Adjust your `~/.ssh/config` file.
 You have an example under the `~/geojuji/shell/secure` folder.
 3. Copy your new public SSH key (`~/.ssh/*.pub`) and add it to your git account.

+:memo: Also check to [generate a new GPG Key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) under `~/.gnupg/`.

 ## 2. XCode

 When you develop on macOS, you will need some basic command-line tools.